The Leftards - The Cult of Ziontology

 Vocalizing angst

-Way back in 2025 I made it known I was a big fan of the Illawarra punk band The Leftards when I did a blog listing a lot of their gigs and posters - a kind of visual history, without having to actually speak to any of the members of the band!
+Way back in 2024 I made it known I was a big fan of the Illawarra punk band The Leftards when I did a blog listing a lot of their gigs, film clips and posters - a kind of visual history, without having to actually speak to any of the members of the band!
 I even obtain one of their t-shirts, and wear it proudly to this day.
-Unfortunately, I had only ever experienced one of their live gigs, and that was one sunny afternoon back in the day at the Port Kembla Servo, when, whilst waiting for somebody nearby - I can't recall who or where - I stood behind a wire fence and looked on as this band in the distance, with a shoeless guitarist who I knew from the local Nippers club, performed a couple of songs.
+Unfortunately, I had only ever experienced part of a single live gig.
+That was one sunny afternoon back in the day (late 2010s?) at the Port Kembla Servo, when, whilst waiting for somebody nearby - I can't recall who or where - I stood behind a wire fence and looked on as this band in the distance, with a shoeless guitarist who I knew from the local Nippers club, performed a couple of songs.
 They reminded me of the Ramones - short, fast, to the point, no bullshit.
-Coming forward a couple of years later to 2025, as a former Leftist politician with the Greens I was asked by the singer Ronnie van Dyk if I could make a couple of emotive statements around the subject of Israel's treatment of Palestinians in Gaza and the Left Bank.
+Coming forward a couple of years later to 2024, as a former Leftist politician with the Greens I was asked by the singer Ronnie van Dyk if I could make a couple of emotive statements around the subject of Israel's treatment of Palestinians in Gaza and the Left Bank.
 He was writing a kind of anti-Israel song and I was happy to oblige.
 At the time I was very critical of what was happening in the Middle East, and enmeshed in a Leftist bubble which evolved into the Free Palestine movement.
 I therefore had no trouble in vilifying Israel, the Israel Defence Force (IDF) and Jews in general (of course I wasn't anti-Semitic!).
-I therefore had no problem emoting verbally on the issue.
-It eventuating into a scene straight out of Lost in Translation, with me the Bill Murray character and, after an initial anemic take, maestro Ronnie v.D. requesting a second take - with more INTENSITY!
+I therefore emoted verbally on the issue.
+The recording eventuated into a scene straight out of Lost in Translation, with me the Bill Murray character and, after an initial anemic take, maestro Ronnie v.D. requesting a second take - with more INTENSITY!
 Okay .....
-A couple of months later the band produced a song called The Cult of Ziontology and I heard my voice at the end talking about things such as cultural holocaust.
+A couple of months later the band released a song called The Cult of Ziontology and I heard my voice at the end talking about things such as cultural holocaust.
 The following is a link to the song, as released on 26 March 2026 on the Bread and Circuses EP.
-The lyrics are reproduced below.

 -----------------